-- I often use 1/2 cup of corn start for this recipe as if gives you LASER sharp edges but recently reduced it to a 1/3 cup.
+- I often use 1/2 cup of corn starch for this recipe as it gives you LASER sharp edges but recently reduced it to a 1/3 cup.
 This gives a slightly softer cookie while still retaining almost all of the shape during baking.
-If you want a really soft cookie just add a 1/4 cup and you cookie dough will still be pretty manageable.
+If you want a really soft cookie just add a 1/4 cup and your cookie dough will still be pretty manageable.

 - If your butter isn’t room temp just cut the sticks into a few slices and microwave on 50% power in 5 second bursts.
 Flip the butter with every burst.

 - Measure your flour correctly!
 Adding too much flour to the recipe is the most common mistake.
 The best, and easiest way to measure flour is by using a scale.
 If you don’t have one then fluff your flour with a spoon, sprinkle it into your measuring cup, and then use a knife to level it off.

 - Scrape your bowl down a few times.
-If you have a glob to two of butter that doesn’t get mixed with the flour it will loose shape and melt when baked.
+If you have a glob or two of butter that doesn’t get mixed with the flour then it will loose shape and melt when baked.

 - Use a high-quality vanilla if you can.
 Aside from the butter it’s the main flavor you’ll taste and worth the splurge!

 Adding that 1/3 cup of corn starch really changes the dough.
-You’ll notice it handled better at room temperature than other cookie doughs and really stays together instead of getting stuck to your fingers or the work surface.
+You’ll notice it handles better at room temperature than other cookie doughs and really stays together instead of getting stuck to your fingers or the work surface.